Joy of Science banner graphic

 people in a lab wearing lab coats and goggles

-A dedicated team of UCalgary students is preparing to launch Calgary’s first student-built satellite, marking an exciting new milestone in the city’s growing presence in space exploration
+A team of UCalgary students is preparing to launch Calgary's first student-built satellite, marking a milestone in Calgary's growing presence in space exploration

 person holding pine cone

-UCalgary’s Yeaman Lab reveals how related plant species respond to environmental stress at the genetic level, offering insights that could help improve crop resilience in a changing climate.
+UCalgary’s Yeaman Lab reveals how plant species respond to natural stress at the genetic level, offering insights that could help improve crop resilience in changing climates.

 As we turn the page to a new year, we look forward to the discoveries yet to come — breakthroughs that will inspire, innovate, and bring joy to our world.
 Thank you for being part of this journey.
 Together, we’ll continue to push the boundaries of knowledge and create a future full of possibility.